How Much Can I Sell My Gold Wedding Band For?

 The following chart effectively illustrates the size-weight relationship.

-Select the options that describe your ring to find the estimated weight.
+Select the options that describe the ring to find the estimated weight.

 14KT Gold Ring Weight Estimator

 Grams are the most common unit used when assessing gold jewelry.
-You may still see pennyweights (dwt) used in some cases.
+One may still see pennyweights (dwt) used in some cases.

 Daily market price of gold (spot price)